Capitals reveal postseason injuries; Alex Ovechkin says he’s confident in contract talks

 A report from a Swedish outlet, Aftonbladet, also stated that Nicklas Backstrom would not attend the 2021 IIHF world championship because of a hip issue.
 Backstrom was not made available to media on Tuesday.

 Russia Hockey also announced Tuesday that Ilya Samsonov would not be attending worlds because the young goalie was not cleared by Washington team doctors.
 Samsonov did not play the first two games of the postseason after landing on the league’s covid-19 protocols list on May 4.
-The severity of rookie Vitek Vanecek’s lower-body injury suffered in Game 1 of the playoffs is unknown.
+And the severity of rookie Vitek Vanecek’s lower-body injury suffered in Game 1 of the playoffs is unknown.

-Ovechkin will not attend worlds for Russia.
+Ovechkin will not attend the world championships for Russia.
 He had multiple ailments this season, including a back injury during the postseason and a leg injury that forced him to miss significant time late in the regular season.
 The captain said his back problem did not affect his postseason play and that he didn’t take any medicines or shots.

-His leg injury occurred on April 22, when he was hurt in the third period of a shootout win over the New York Islanders.
+He injured his leg in the third period of a shootout win April 22 over the New York Islanders.
 Ovechkin missed seven of the next eight games before playing in the regular season finale.

 “It was hard year for my body — lots of mini-injuries and obviously it was a big injury before playoffs,” Ovechkin said.
 “It is what it is, right?
 Kind of hard situation.”

 Ovechkin, who is set to be an unrestricted free agent this summer, said Tuesday he remains confident he will reach a new contract with the Capitals.
 This year was the last of the 13-year, $124 million deal he signed in 2008.
-Ovechkin is negotiating his own contract and has been meeting with both general manager Brian MacLellan and owner Ted Leonsis.
+Ovechkin is negotiating his own contract and has been meeting with both General Manager Brian MacLellan and owner Ted Leonsis.

 “Obviously I want to finish my career here,” Ovechkin said.
 “I’m pretty sure we will do something soon.”